-We implement a variety of security measures to maintain the safety of your personal information when you enter, submit, or access your personal information.
-We offer the use of a secure server.
-All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.
-After a transaction, your private information (credit cards, social security numbers, financials, etc.) will not be stored on our servers.
+We implement a variety of security measures designed to maintain the safety of your personal information when you enter, submit, or access your personal information.
+All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database in a manner designed only to be accessible by those we authorize.

 Do we use ‘cookies’?

 - Keep track of advertisements.

 - Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.
 We may also use trusted third-party services that track this information on our behalf.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since browser is a little different, look at your browser’s Help Menu to learn the correct way to modify your cookies.